 If you or someone in your family has been charged with shoplifting or retail theft in Pennsylvania, you need to seek assistance from a qualified defense attorney as soon as possible.
 You may not think that these charges are a big deal or that you can handle one on your record, especially if this is your first offense.
 Nothing could be farther from the truth.

 These charges need to be taken seriously.
 Not only are there criminal penalties including jail time and fines, but you will face the possibility of having a permanent mark on your criminal record.
-At Stewart, Murray and Associates Law Group, we want to help you get through this when you need a Washington County shoplifting attorney.
+At SMT Legal, we want to help you get through this when you need a shoplifting lawyer.

 What This Means

 Pennsylvania distinguishes shoplifting and retail theft from other types of theft.
 For various reasons, people engage in shoplifting.
 This does not mean that they are bad people – it means that they made a mistake.
 However, there are negative consequences to these charges:

 - Jail time

 Shoplifting deals with theft or larceny from a retailer and is categorized under retail theft law.
 Any time a person carries away or transfers merchandise from a store with the intent of depriving the location of their property, that is retail theft.